yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 }
 ```

-In order to read from the DataStore, we need to collect the `data` flow.
+In order to read from DataStore, we need to collect the `data` flow.
 This is like having a free event bus for our preferences store.
-For example, suppose we persist user's selected city in the store and we need to update main content after user makes a change.
-We could filter and collect this data flow directly.
+For example, suppose we persist user's selected city in the store and need to update our app's content after the user makes a change.
+The `data` flow could be filtered and transformed into a stream of update events.

 ```kotlin
 class MainContentActivity : Context {